Frequently Asked Questions about the Speechly SLU platform and API.

 You can delete all user data from the Admin Dashboard.
 If you want a verification that all data is deleted, you can contact email@example.com

-You can either use our API reference or contact us.
+You can either use our APIs or contact us.

 The device ID is a unique identifier for the end-user device.
 It is used in our API to differentiate between the different devices that use the model.
 The application ID is used to adapt the speech recognition to the particular acoustic properties of the microphone on the device, the speaker, and the usage context of the application.
 Keeping this ID persistent and distinct for each user/device will significantly improve the accuracy of the voice user experience.